 Farmers should be allowed to retain their current CAP Payments in return for Ecosystems Services

 - Farmers who divest from animal farming should be allowed to keep their current CAP payments in return for Ecosystem Services.
-We have shown that for many farmers this will result in increased income for these farmers.
-We have outlined various types of Ecosystems Services here.
+This would result in increased income for farmers.

 Support farmers in transitioning to Plant Based Agriculture

 - Set up an agency to help farmers transition to plant based agriculture, and provide financial support for farms to convert from animal agriculture to plant based agriculture.

 - Encourage more farmers to grow crops such as fruit, vegetables, nuts, seeds, legumes, pulses and hemp.

 - Reduce dependence on chemicals in agriculture and phase out the use of dangerous pesticides.